gboehl/dynare/doc/manual/source/the-model-file.rst

        Discard higher order terms when iteratively computing simulations of the solution.
-At second order, Dynare uses the algorithm of *Kim, Kim, Schaumburg and Sims (2008)*, while at third order its generalization by *Andreasen,
+At second order, Dynare uses the algorithm of *Kim, Kim, Schaumburg and Sims (2008)*, while at third order and higher its generalization by *Andreasen, Fernández-Villaverde and Rubio-Ramírez (2018)* is used.
-       Fernández-Villaverde and Rubio-Ramírez (2018)* is used.
+       When specified, theoretical moments
-       Not available above third order.
-When specified, theoretical moments are based on the pruned state space, i.e. the computation of second moments uses all terms as in *Andreasen, Fernández-Villaverde and Rubio-Ramírez (2018), page 10* as opposed to simply providing a second-order accurate result based on the
+       are based on the pruned state space, i.e. the computation of second moments uses all terms as in *Andreasen, Fernández-Villaverde and Rubio-Ramírez (2018), page 10* as opposed to simply providing a second-order accurate result based on the